frederic-perez/AmE-dictionary/data/dictionary.md

 __at the earliest__
 __at the very least__
 __atavism__ _n_
-__atavistic__ _adj_ :three: Are you scared of the dark?
+__atavistic__ _adj_ :four: Are you scared of the dark?
 It’s okay.
 That is quite a natural atavistic fear — that is, a fear related to an ancient way of thinking or behaving.
 Something atavistic doesn’t have to be a feeling; it can be anything that’s a throwback to an earlier form of life or way of looking at things.
 For example, a new building can be atavistic if it contains strong elements of ancient architectural styles.
 A physical genealogical trait handed down from many generations is also atavistic.
 For example, the pointed canine teeth in humans, originally used to tear meat apart when hunting, is an atavistic trait in mankind.
 __atheist__ _adj_
 __athenaeum__ _n_
 __atherectomy__ _n_ Surgical removal of atherosclerotic plaque from an artery using a catheter fitted with a cutting device.